What is a personal statement?

 Tone and style

-- Point: start with a clear statement about a skill, experience or interest relating to your course.
+- Point: start with a clear statement about a skill, experience, or interest.

-- Explain: describe what you learned from this experience and how it developed relevant skills or your understanding of your subject.
+- Explain: describe what you learned and how it developed relevant skills.

-- Link: connect it back to your main argument to demonstrate why this makes you a great fit for your course.
+- Link: Connect it back to your course or why it makes you a strong candidate.

 Bad example (repetitive and generic with a choppy flow)

-“I have always been a hardworking student.
-I am also good at communicating.
-I became interested in Business at School.
-We had to create a mock business plan which involved lots of research.
-This made we want to study Business because I’m eager to develop skills in leadership and problem solving at university to help me reach my dream career."
+“I have always been a hardworking student (point).
+I am also good at communicating (point).
+I became interested in Business at School (point).
+We had to create a mock business plan which involved lots of research (evidence).
+This made we want to study Business because I’m eager to develop skills in leadership and problem solving at university to help me reach my dream career (link)."

 Good example (varied, engaging and uses PEEL structure)